 Final Thoughts

 I hope I was able to make a good case as to why most people should have a little bit of bitcoin in savings.
 It’s not too late to buy bitcoin.
-If you understand benefits and tradeoffs, then owning (at least a little) bitcoin should a no-brainer.
+If you understand benefits and tradeoffs, then owning bitcoin should a no-brainer.

 Bitcoin Beginner FAQ